StephanErb/engineering-notes/content/Algorithms.md

 ## Succinct Data Structures
 Succinct Data Structures are space efficient implementations of abstract data types (e.g., trees, bit sets) that still allow for efficient queries.

+A common implementation technique is to split the data structure / problem into blocks:

+* on the first block level, the blocks are few enough so that we can spend many bits for each pre-computed result per block
+* on the second block level which splits existing blocks into sub-blocks, there are many blocks but the results are stored relatively to the surrounding blocks and therefore require fewer bits.
+* if required, sub-blocks can be splitted even further.
+They may then be small enough for their results to fit into a full lookup-table.

 ## Randomized Algorithms

 * Among others, randomized algorithms help to improve robustness concerning worst-case inputs (e.g., think of the pivot selection problem in `quicksort` when the sequence is provided by a malicious adversary).